The Aston Martin Story – From Garage Dreams to Global Luxury Powerhouse

 Few automobile brands symbolise engineering excellence and design evolution like Mercedes-Benz.
 For more than a century, the iconic ‘three-pointed star’ has defined what comes next in the global automobile sector.

 Mercedes-Benz has delivered everything from luxury limousines to powerful off-roaders.
-But how did the German automotive manufacturer came to be synonymous with innovation, performance, and groundbreaking engineering?
+But how did the German automotive manufacturer come to be synonymous with innovation, performance, and groundbreaking engineering?

 Quite recently in the fiscal year 2024-25, Mercedes-Benz registered its best-ever sales by selling 18,928 units in India.
 So, a luxury automobile brand so beloved in India and worldwide would definitely boast a rich history too, right?